Responsible Sourcing

 3. Technical assistance and extension services for producers

-5. Promoting sustainable development
+5. Promotion sustainable development

 The following are programmatic highlights to represent clear, compelling, and collaborative impact, and are an integral part of our total commitment.